lexyerresta/lexyerresta/README.md

 🔭 I’m currently make progress to build React.js application called "**Lextagram**"

-🌱 I’m currently still growing skills on **Typescript, BaaS, and Next.js**
+🌱 I’m currently growing skills on **Typescript, BaaS, React.js and Next.js**

 ⚡ The failed that comes from trying still better than you never tried